Step UP Bystander Intervention

-You can actively help prevent incidents before they occur and help to keep your friends safe.
-Purdue University Northwest Step UP! program which was developed by the University of Arizona and the NCAA raises awareness, provides skills and educates people to recognize the continuum of violence.
+Developed by the University of Arizona and the NCAA, PNW’s Step UP! program raises awareness, provides skills and educates people to recognize the continuum of violence.

-Through training bystander intervention empowers and mobilizes participants to recognize, intervene, prevent and/or stop inappropriate comments, actions and behaviors.
+You can a help prevent incidents before they occur and help to keep your friends safe.
+Bystander-intervention training empowers participants to recognize, intervene, prevent and/or stop inappropriate comments, actions and behaviors.
 The entire campus community plays a valuable role in preventing acts that violate the basic dignity of an individual.

 - Raise awareness of helping behaviors